Nzuri-Codebase/docs-site/docs/Decentralize/honda.md

  'Honda_Acura_Recall_February_24__Erdman',
  'Honda_Acura_Recall_February_24__PAB',
 ```
-The download logic is similar to that of Ask Dave.
+The download mechanism is similar to that of Ask Dave.

 ## Informed Delivery
 The file upload and chart download work the same as the services described earlier on in this documentation.